carliane101/carliane101.github.io/content/about-us.md

 * Agency consultations and stakeholder engagements
 * Due diligence to secure financial backing
 * Tracking of the administrative record including agency correspondence and community feedback
-* Litigation support and technical review to assure documents are written clearly and are legally defensible
+* Litigation support and technical reviews to assure documents are written clearly and are legally defensible
 * Preparation of pollution prevention, spill response, and best management practices plans

 **Our direct clients or those we have subcontracted to** include federal agencies, harbor districts, non-profit organizations, large corporations, and small enterprises.
 Here is a sampling: